Peruvian Whistles

 And...what exactly will we be doing?

 Perhaps you've seen someone produce sound by moving water back and forth in a dual chamber whistle?
 We won't be doing that.
-What we will be doing is selecting the whistle that calls us, sitting in circle, gently/moderately blowing into whistle, and journeying.
+What we will be doing is selecting the whistle that calls us, sitting in circle, blowing into our whistle, and journeying.

-We aren't "playing" the whistle, and no musical skill is needed.
 We produce a long... sustained... exhale... and the whistle produces its singular tone... entwining and blended with the other available tones.
-We then inhale and repeat.
-Everyone develops their own breathwork rhythm, so when one person stops to inhale, other whistles are still sounding.
-We continue till experience feels complete.